Word page

 Common questions

 • What does bewilderment mean?
-It means a state of puzzled confusion.
+A state of confusion, puzzlement, or lost uncertainty.

 • How do you pronounce bewilderment?
-It is usually pronounced bih-WIL-der-ment.
+It is commonly pronounced bih-WIL-der-ment.

-• What words are similar to bewilderment? confusion, puzzlement, perplexity, befuddlement are good places to start.
+• What words are similar to bewilderment?
+Similar words include confusion, puzzlement, perplexity, and befuddlement.